rklymentiev/py-for-neuro/chapters/chapter6.md

 <center><img src="https://www.fullstackpython.com/img/logos/scipy.png" width="300"></img></center>

 There are several Python packages with statistical functions but `stats` module in SciPy package probably is the most commonly used.
-It consists of functions to work with variety of continuous/discrete random variables (such as Normal distribution), functions for summary statistics (such as skewness), functions to perform statistical tests (such as Shapiro-Wilk test for normality) and many more possibilities.
+It consists of functions to work with the variety of continuous/discrete random variables (such as Normal distribution), functions for summary statistics (such as skewness), functions to perform statistical tests (such as Shapiro-Wilk test for normality) and many more possibilities.

 [SciPy website](https://www.scipy.org/) || [Documentation](https://docs.scipy.org/doc/scipy/reference/index.html#) || [Stats module documentation](https://docs.scipy.org/doc/scipy/reference/stats.html)